JGerdes/StoppelMap/readme.md

 A `core` modules contains base classes as well as base interfaces needed by every feature.
 Everything comes together in the `app` module which.
 ![modules](.gitlab/modules.png)
 For simplicity, the additional `androidutil` module isn't shown here as most modules depend on it.
 Also modules for testing (`testutil`, `datastub`) and preparation (`preparation`) are also omitted in the overview.

+Features usually are splitted into a `view` and a `usecase` package.
+While `view` contains the feature's Fragment(s) and ViewModel(s) (in the Android JetPack meaning), `usecase` contains command-pattern-like classes which can execute a single usecase.

+Any usecases a ViewModel needs is injected.
+The ViewModel reacts to events triggered by the view (Fragment) and executes suitable usecases, which run their business logic and make use of Services and Repositories they got injected.